 IEEE publishes nearly a third of the world’s technical literature in electrical engineering, computer science, and electronics.
 This includes approximately 200 transactions, journals, and magazines published annually.
 In cooperation with John Wiley and Sons, Inc., IEEE also produces technical books, monographs, guides, and textbooks.

 IEEE journals are consistently among the most highly cited in electrical and electronics engineering, telecommunications, and other technical fields.

-Often the central source for standardization in a broad range of emerging technologies, the IEEE Standards Association has a portfolio of more than 1,671 standards and projects under development.
+Often the central source for standardization in a broad range of emerging technologies, the IEEE Standards Association has a portfolio of over 1,100 active standards and more than 600 standards under development.
 This includes the prominent IEEE 802® standards for local, metropolitan, and other area networks, including Ethernet and Wireless LAN (commonly referred to as Wi-Fi®).

 By awarding continuing education units and professional development hours, IEEE helps its members meet their continuing education requirements and develops products and services in support of these efforts.